The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 You can view this relic by going down a small staircase to the confessio just underneath the high altar.

-There are three main places to look for mosaics in Santa Maria Maggiore - the nave, the triumphal arch and apse, and the outer façade.
+There are three main places to look for mosaics in Santa Maria Maggiore; the nave, the triumphal arch and apse, and the outer façade.

 When the basilica was built in the 5th century, the upper part of the nave was lined with mosaics representing Old Testament events such as Moses leading the Israelites out of Egypt.

-These mosaics are intact and even if they are sort of small and hard to see from the floor level, they are spectacular.
+These mosaics are mostly intact and even if they are sort of small and hard to see from the floor level, they are spectacular.

-The 13th century mosaics in the apse by Franciscan friar Jacopo Torriti show scenes from Mary's life and Jesus' childhood.
+Then there are the 13th century mosaics in the apse by Franciscan friar Jacopo Torriti.

-The mosaics on the original façade of the loggia are from the late 13th century, the same period as the apse mosaic, as both were part of a restoration by Pope Nicholas IV.
+The mosaics on the original façade of the loggia are from the late 13th century, the same period as the apse mosaic.

 The lower set of mosaics seem to have been executed by a different artist as they are a different style.